pinax/pinax-stripe-light/README.md

 This app allows you to process one off charges as well as signup users for recurring subscriptions managed by Stripe.

-To bootstrap your project, we recommend you starts with: https://pinax-stripe.readthedocs.org/en/latest/user-guide/getting-started/
+To bootstrap your project, we recommend you start with: https://pinax-stripe.readthedocs.org/en/latest/user-guide/getting-started/

 ## Development